Raashul/find-a-place-to-eat/README.md

+#Disclaimer  ----------- ^^

+This Project does not have proper folder structure

+The Aim of this project was to get familar with GOOGLE and YELP API

+Very Minimal Modular Programming is Used.

 # google-map-search-engine
 A basic web application which uses google map api and yelp api to search nearby restaurants nearby (radius of 10 mile), then randomly select one restaurant and return direction, yelp rating, reviews, comments, photos etc.